mansoormunib/Marvel-API/README.md

 For using Marvel API on front end client I added code pen domain in marvel developer account.

 On development version I used encrypted keys both public and private to call api.
 Private key should only be used on server side, that's why I removed it when published on codepen.
 This task is done using npm, gulp task runner, SASS, jQuery.
-Here is repository of development version

 To start development project